Position

 Qualifications

-Here are some pros and cons to consider when thinking about a career as a podiatrist:
+Here are some pros and cons of being a podiatrist: